StevensDeptECE/StevensImage/README.md

 Clean wrapper for some ugly image libraries, designed to teach encapsulation and modernizing code.

 ## The Basics
 StevensImage allows for simple image manipulations.
-It currently utilizes Developer's Image Library (devIL) to load and save images.
+It currently utilizes Developer's Image Library (devIL) to load and save images while using our own code for image manipulations.
 The initial spec was created by Professor Dov Kruger and the initial implementation was performed by Matt Sorrentino during a C++ independent study with Professor Kruger.

 ## Getting Started
 Download StevensImage.
 Install devIL from source (along with all of its dependencies) and add it to your project.